Sony STR-DH190 Stereo Integrated Amp Reviewed

 Listening to the Sony STR-DH190 Integrated Amp…

 The first track I listened to with the Sony integrated amp was “Walking on the Moon” by The Police (CD resolution AIFF 1440).
-The amp was able to produce the higher octaves of Sting’s vocals during this song, as well as the similarly high octaves of Andy Summers’ guitar throughout the six minute live version of this piece, while still putting enough bass from Sting’s bass and the great Stuart Copeland’s beautifully steady beats, through my Paradigm Premier 700F floorstanding speakers (the review on those speakers to come later).
+The amp was able to produce the higher octaves of Sting’s vocals during this song, as well as the similarly high octaves of Andy Summers’ guitar throughout the six minute live version of this piece, while still putting enough bass from Sting’s bass and the great Stuart Copeland’s beautifully steady beats, through my Paradigm Premier 700F floorstanding speakers (read the review).
 I streamed the track through a Sonos Port, playing though at 16 bit/44.1kHz quality.
 The Sony handled all of this with great ease.

 Final Thoughts on the Sony STR-DH190 Integrated Amp…